splaygary/Shiny-Hunting-Pokebot/README.md

 - Double click `pokebot.py` or run `python pokebot.py` in a terminal > type a profile **name** > click **Load Existing Save**
 - Open the save state file you just saved
+- A new bot profile will be created in the `./profiles/` folder, and launched **Load Existing Save**
+- Open the save state file you just saved
 - A new bot profile will be created in the `./profiles/` folder, and launched

 # Credits